FIWARE/tutorials.Linked-Data/README.md

 ---

-# Creating a "Powered by FIWARE" app based on Linked Data
+# Creating a NGSI-LD Data space based on Linked Data

 This tutorial recreates the same data entities as the initial _"Powered by FIWARE"_ supermarket finder app, but using NGSI-LD linked data entities rather than NGSI v2.